edchelstephens/storelocator/NOTES.md

 - componentDidUpdate()

 # Mounting in React refers to the end result of rendering a component and outputting to it's final destination, in the web's case - in the browser

+# Test Snapshots

+What is it good for?

+- Complement conventional tests
+- Test less clearly defined aspects
+- Test ui that frequently changes, e.g. with css, etc

+But it's

+- not good for critical logic
+- not for understanding developer expectations